 12/31/15: I have corrected my post.

-The ratio used here is often referred to as the Root-Two Rectangle as it derives from the hypotenuse of 2 equal sides as one length and the side as the other.
+The ratio used here is often referred to as the Root-Two Rectangle as it derives from the diagonal of a square.

 I doubt the carpenters laying out this work used that name - it's cumbersome.
 Unfortunately we do not know what they called that ratio or any of the others.